oneilsh/n3c_workbook_parser/README.md

 * Be contiguous (not contain any empty lines)
 * Be valid [YAML](https://en.wikipedia.org/wiki/YAML) after the special comment characters and space

+**Note 2**: All transforms in your code workbook(s) should have metadata blocks.
+Missing some will result in lack of output for those nodes and unconnected parts of the pipeline visualization.

 ## Metadata Fields

 The following fields are supported and illustrated in the second screenshot above: